Infineon/recipe-make-cat5/README.md

 # CYW55513 GNU make Build System

-## This version of the recipe-make-cat5 library is a Beta release to support CYW55513 devices only.
-Do not use it for production development or in applications targeting other devices.

 ## Overview

 This repo provides the build recipe make files and scripts for building and programming CYW55513 applications.
 Builds can be run either through a command-line interface (CLI) or through the Eclipse IDE for ModusToolbox.